 I started using subcontra tunings in 2022.
 I find that they provide new textures and colors that are otherwise inaccessible.
 This points me in new directions, and opens previously unknown territories.
 I greatly look forward to discovering and learning more about these directions and weaving this fabric into my approach.

 I'll be incorporating this double subcontra in some upcoming album recording projects.

-Since the 24 arrived, I've added four Keith D-tuners.
+Since the 24 arrived, I've added six Keith D-tuners.
 This provides a total of eight (8) different tunings all at once.
 The magical thing about the Keith tuners is that you can preset them for two different pitches; it can be any two pitches.
 In other words, I might want to change my high E to a C# or D# tuning.
 I can set the tuner for those two pitches, and then move between them instantly by turning the tuner key about 1/4 turn.
 There are set stops in the tuner, so I can't go past them; each stop is perfectly in tune.
 Now I can instantly change tunings in a performance/recording situation.
-Prior to the Keith tuners, that was a hard impossibility.
+Prior to the Keith tuners, that was an impossibility.

 With the new D subcontra register, new tunings devised specifically for that register, and the eight instantly-available tunings thanks to the Keith tuners, the 24 brings many new artistic possibilities and deep potential.

 As of 2.15.23, both necks are in D sub-contra tuning.

 |D sub-contra tuning|